ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 <p style="margin-bottom:1cm;"></p>

-The FVLib code multi-processing capabilities are implemented based on the <span style="color:blue">_shared-memory and message-passing parallel programming models_</span> through the OpenMP and OpenMPI application programming interfaces.
+The FVLib code multi-processing capabilities are implemented based on the **shared-memory and message-passing parallel programming models** through the OpenMP and OpenMPI application programming interfaces.
 It allows the development and deployment of portable and scalable large-scale parallel applications that take advantage of modern HPC systems.

 ---